hamii31/hamii31/README.md

 - 👋 Hi, my name is Hami Ibriyamov
-- 👀 I’m interested in powerlifting and programming
+- 👀 I’m interested in powerlifting and coding
 - 📫 How to reach me: hamop3108@gmail.com